zzzprojects/docs/entityframework-extensions.net/pages/getting-started/licensing.md

 ---
 Title: Entity Framework Extensions Licensing
 MetaDescription: Learn about how to add the license from the code or config file for the Entity Framework Extensions library.
 Learn how to validate the license was correctly added.
-LastMod: 2025-12-17
+LastMod: 2026-05-05
 ---

 # EF Extensions - Licensing

-If you have purchased a license, you should **always call the `ValidateLicense` method**.
+If you have purchased a license, you should **always call the [ValidateLicense](#how-can-i-check-if-my-license-is-valid) method**.

 This prevents unexpected issues caused by a [trial expired error](/trial#you-purchased-a-license-but-didnt-add-the-license-correctly) in your production environment.

 ## Is Entity Framework Extensions free?